ucsb-cs48-w19/4pm-stock-trading/README.md

 # 4pm-stock-trading

+URL to current app: https://stock-trading-hello-world.herokuapp.com/

 ## Project summary

-### One-sentence description of the project

-An app that displays information about stocks and provides recommendations to the user.
+### An app that displays information about stocks and provides recommendations to the user.

-### Additional information about the project

 This app displays a list of popular stocks and allows you to choose which ones you want to learn more about.
 Once you choose a stock, you will be able to see important information about it such as its current price per unit and a graph of its recent price history.
 In addition, the app will recommend stocks for you to buy based on your interests and specifications.